shahidhk/pangaea/README.md

 # Pangaea

 Point and shoot Kubernetes.
 For Vagrant and GCE.
+And basic Azure.
 - To treat a Kubernetes cluster and Kubernetes nodes as the fundamental units of infrastructure, abstracting out the underlying provider
 - Enable excellent developer workflow